ElektraInitiative/libelektra/src/bindings/erl_nif/elixir/README.md

 # Elixir bindings

-The functions of the underlying C API are exposed by the modules in `Elektra.System`
+The functions of the underlying C API are exposed by the modules in `Elektra.System`.

 - `Elektra.System`

-However, see [`src/bindings/erl_nif/README.md`](../README.md) for an overview of the differences to the C API and the limitations.
+See [`src/bindings/erl_nif/README.md`](../README.md) for an overview of the differences to the C API and the limitations.

 Each of the Elektra classes is also available as a Elixir modules which implement a `GenServer` behavior[^1]: